-A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 is included on page 6.
+A copy of the auditor's independence declaration as required under section 307C of the Corporations Act 2001 is included on page 6 and forms part of this report.

 This Directors' Report is made in accordance with a resolution of the Board of Directors made pursuant to section 298(2) of the Corporations Act 2001 and forms part of the financial statements.